Ddhamani123/toyota-gr-carma/README.md

   - COTA reference polyline (built manually)
   - Fastest-lap parquet files we generated for speed/load efficiency

-Because the raw telemetry files are huge (1–2 GB each), they live in external storage, not in the repo.
+Because the raw telemetry files are huge (1–2 GB each), the telemetry file was filtered only to include the fastest laps necessary.

 ---